VoliJS/Type-R/docs/chapters/io.md

 }
 ```

-### record.fetch( options? )
+### model.fetch( options? )

-Asynchronously fetch the record using `endpoint.read()` method.
+Asynchronously fetch the model using `endpoint.read()` method.
 Returns an abortable ES6 promise.

-An endpoint must be defined for the record in order to use that method.
+An endpoint must be defined for the model in order to use that method.

-### record.save( options? )
+### model.save( options? )

-Asynchronously save the record using `endpoint.create()` (if there are no id) or `endpoint.update()` (if id is present) method.
+Asynchronously save the model using `endpoint.create()` (if there are no id) or `endpoint.update()` (if id is present) method.
 Returns an abortable ES6 promise.

-An endpoint must be defined for the record in order to use that method.
+An endpoint must be defined for the model in order to use that method.

-### record.destroy( options? )
+### model.destroy( options? )

-Asynchronously destroy the record using `endpoint.destroy()` method.
+Asynchronously destroy the model using `endpoint.destroy()` method.
 Returns an abortable ES6 promise.
-The record is removed from the aggregating collection upon the completion of the I/O request.
+The model is removed from the aggregating collection upon the completion of the I/O request.

-An endpoint must be defined for the record in order to use that method.
+An endpoint must be defined for the model in order to use that method.

 ### collection.fetch( options? )